 Lauded by the Wall Street Journal for his “flexible bass,” Timothy Bruno makes debuts with Palm Beach Opera as Basilio in Il barbiere di Siviglia, Austin Opera as Monterone in Rigoletto — while also being responsible for Sparafucile, and Kentucky Opera as Zuniga in Carmen in the 2019-20 season.
 In the summer, he returns to The Glimmerglass Festival for the Commendatore in Don Giovanni and as Gernot and Groma in Wagner’s rarely-performed Die Feen.
-Last season, he returned to Washington National Opera as Dottore Grenvil in La traviata and to reprise the French General in Puts’ Silent Night in the 2018-19 season.
-Also with the company, he creates the role of Daddy in the world premiere of Taking Up Serpents by Kamala Sankaram and Jerre Dye as part of the American Opera Initiative and covers Méphistophélès in Faust.
-Elsewhere, he sings Osmin in Die Entführung aus dem Serail with New Orleans Opera; Colline in La bohème and the First Apprentice in Wozzeck in a return to Des Moines Metro Opera; Beleso in the world premiere of Liszt’s lost opera, Sardanapale, at the Library of Congress, Verdi’s Requiem with the Fairfax Symphony, and Beethoven’s Symphony No 9 with the Montgomery Philharmonic.
+Last season, he returned to Washington National Opera as Dottore Grenvil in La traviata and to reprise the French General in Puts’ Silent Night .
+Also with the company, he created the role of Daddy in the world premiere of Taking Up Serpents by Kamala Sankaram and Jerre Dye as part of the American Opera Initiative and covered Méphistophélès in Faust.
+Elsewhere, he sang Osmin in Die Entführung aus dem Serail with New Orleans Opera; Colline in La bohème and the First Apprentice in Wozzeck in a return to Des Moines Metro Opera; Beleso in the world premiere of Liszt’s lost opera, Sardanapale, at the Library of Congress; Verdi’s Requiem with the Fairfax Symphony; and Beethoven’s Symphony No 9 with the Montgomery Philharmonic.